Bankrupting Sybil Despite Churn: ERGO

 As a side note, our entrance cost approximates the ratio of the total join rate over the good join rate, which motivates the name {\textsc{\underline{E}ntire by \underline{R}ate of \underline{Go}od}}; \ergo is also the Greek word for work.

 \textbf{Technical Difficulties.} While the above gives intuition for our analysis, challenges remain.
-First, how do we get an estimate of the good join rate when we don't know anything about which IDs are good or bad, when epochs begin or end, or the values of $\alpha$ and $\beta$?
-Solving this problem is a key technical difficulty, addressed by our algorithm \goodJest, which we describe and analyze in Section~\ref{s:joinEstAnal}.
+First, how do we get an estimate of the good join rate when we do not know anything about which IDs are good or bad, when epochs begin or end, or the values of $\alpha$ and $\beta$?
+Solving this problem is a key technical difficulty, addressed by our algorithm \goodJest, which we describe and analyze in Section~\ref{s:analGoodJest}.

 Second, how can the above intuition for analyzing entrance costs generalize when the good join rate is changing, possibly within each iteration of \ergo?
 To handle this, we first show that our estimate of the good join rate updates at least once every $O(1)$ epochs, so it is never too stale.
-Next, we make use of Cauchy-Schwartz to upper-bound \ergo's total cost based on the bounds for each iteration.
+This implies that the entrance costs---which make use of the good join rate---yield an advantage over the adversary, as sketched above.
+Finally, we make use of Cauchy-Schwartz to upper-bound \ergo's total cost based on the bounds for each iteration, thus completing the upper-bound analysis.